wbyoung/azul/docs/source/guides/relations.md

 #### `#createAssociation([attrs])`

 Create a new object of the relationship type.
-This will also set the foreign key on the created object.
+This will also set the foreign key on the created object and add it to the related items if they have been loaded.

 ```js
 var article = blog.createArticle({ title: 'Azul' });